Try Semrush

 Just plain text and links to the post.

-Otherwise, your subscribers get β€œanalysis paralysis”.
+Otherwise, your subscribers get “analysis paralysis”.
 And they don’t click on anything.

-Finally, I only email my best stuff.
+Finally, only email your best stuff.

-β€œNice!
-Brian’s sending me something cool”.
+“Nice!
+They’re sending me something cool.”

 If you’re in B2B, you NEED to hop on LinkedIn.

-And that single post got 56,872 views.
+That single post got 56,872 views.

-LinkedIn post with 56,872 views
+LinkedIn post views

 Insane.